Appearances: Imani Winds Chamber Festival, 2018; Round Top Festival Institute, 2019

 What do you think orchestra concerts should look like in the 21st Century?
 I want to see more diverse audience engagement with orchestra concerts.
 I love when orchestras play in non-traditional venues.
 Everyone hopes for more young people at concerts, and I think that performing more new works and old works in fresh ways will help.

 Who is your biggest inspiration?
 It sounds cheesy, but my friends and colleagues inspire me most.
 I’ve met some incredible musicians and people at school.
 I’m in a horn quartet with three wildly ambitious, imaginative, caring human beings.

 Which composer or genre of music do you feel you connect with the most?
-I’m a huge Brahms fan, but I’m most inspired by playing new music.
-I particularly enjoy when I get to make choices as a performer.
+As a horn player I’m a huge Brahms fan, but I’m most inspired by newer works by composers like Jennifer Higdon.